7RU7H/CTFs/TryHackMe/Markdown/Internal/Internal-Writeup.md

 #### Intended Path to avoid waste even more time on these *special* boxes

-After the agonising over 24 hour plus allegorical prometheus's feculent vomiting the stones of barbed-wired wrapped molten glass of the [[Relevant-WTFisTHIS]] machine and the unintended pathes, intended paths of Internal.
-I decided at the SQL injection being from 2022 and this box being 2020 based and prior to view the official writeup for the intended path to atleast have more streamlined painful couple of hours trying to get the unintended way of get the admin and or the wp-admin users password through the SQL injection.
+After the agonising over 24 hour plus allegorical prometheus's feculent vomiting the stones of barbed-wired wrapped molten glass of the [[Relevant-WTFisTHIS]] machine and the unintended paths, intended paths of Internal.
+I decided at the SQL injection being from 2022 and this box being 2020 based and prior to view the official Writeup for the intended path to at least have more streamlined painful couple of hours trying to get the unintended way of get the admin and or the wp-admin (mistake: admin) users password through the SQL injection.
 Unfortunately I cannot do the *official* way or follow what the official walkthrough, because reasons.
 ![](gatekeepage.png)

 I understand to some this is the ultimate opportunity for me to shart another away 24-48 hours.
 Learning nothing, gaining nothing and doing very, very little that is relevant to the modern world.
 There are better networks and boxes for the "Pre-engagement Briefing".

-At least given my lack capability
+At least given my lack capability.
 Please tell me the real world were this makes any sense both to implement as security and CTF.
 ![](nmapudpforthewhy.png)

 The scars on my brain of doing the [[Relevant-WTFisTHIS]] machine still hurt.
 Once I actually have some actually credibility of any kind, as TheMayor actually does this for a Job I think in addition to whatever I contribute I will use AI to scrap all these to figure out for other whether these old machine actually were worth doing for others: